What Is the Digestive System?

 By the time food is ready to leave the stomach, it has been processed into a thick liquid called chyme (pronounced: kime).
-A walnut-sized muscular tube at the outlet of the stomach called the pylorus (pronounced: py-LOR-us) keeps chyme in the stomach until it reaches the right consistency to pass into the small intestine.
+A walnut-sized muscular valve at the outlet of the stomach called the pylorus (pronounced: pie-LOR-us) keeps chyme in the stomach until it reaches the right consistency to pass into the small intestine.
 Chyme is then squirted down into the small intestine, where digestion of food continues so the body can absorb the nutrients into the bloodstream.

 The small intestine is made up of three parts:

 - the duodenum (pronounced: due-uh-DEE-num), the C-shaped first part